26 Aerodynamics of Bluff Bodies

 Because the length-to-width ratio of a train is much larger than for any other ground vehicle, the aerodynamic characteristics of trains tend to be more complex than those of cars, trucks, or airplanes.
 Nevertheless, significant reductions in drag can be achieved by streamlining, an example being shown in the photograph below.
 The basic principles needed are not unlike those for airplanes, including the need for a streamlined nose shape and rounded corners along the entire length of the train.
 Again, much of the work on the most effective steps for drag reduction on high-speed trains using types of streamlining is done in wind tunnels.

-A high-speed train showing the highly streamlined nose and the rounded corners on the carriages, which significantly reduce drag.
+A high-speed train with a highly streamlined nose and rounded corners on the carriages can significantly reduce aerodynamic drag.

 Creating Drag – Parachutes

-A parachute is used to slow the motion of an object through the air by creating drag.
-This situation is one example where the creation of high drag has a good outcome!
+A parachute slows an object’s motion through the air by creating drag.
+This situation exemplifies how creating high drag has a good outcome!
 Parachutes come in many shapes and sizes, but the classic design of a parachute canopy is a hemispherical shell, as shown in the figure below.

-Parachutes are used for a variety of purposes, the classic canopy being hemispherical.
+Parachutes are used for various purposes, the classic canopy being hemispherical.

 The drag coefficient of a hemispherical shell based on the projected frontal area is about 1.42.
 Notice that for an open hemispherical shell of diameter d, its projected frontal area (i.e., the reference area on which the drag coefficient is based) is just the area of a circle of this diameter.
-For most parachutes, the drag coefficient is close to 1.42, depending on its exact construction.
+The drag coefficient for most parachutes is close to 1.42, depending on their construction.

 If the weight suspended from the parachute is W_p, and if the weight of the parachute itself is neglected, then steady force equilibrium gives